1864 Independence Square, Suite C, Dunwoody, Georgia 30338

 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 The reader should note that the U.S. constitutional guarantee set forth above does not include the right to possess any specific type of firearm.

-2020 Update On The Ante Litem Notice: A Potential Legal Pitfall for Injury Claims Against A City
+2020 Update On The Ante Litem Notice: A Potential Legal Pitfall For Injury Claims Against A City

 In a March 2020 opinion, the Georgia Court of Appeals clarified for attorneys with injury claims against Georgia municipalities what is required in the ante litem notice that has to be received by the city within the 6 month period after the date of injury in order to preserve injury victim’s claims against a city.
 Unlike a personal injury claim against a private company or individual, a claim […]